anasmannaa/pixel-art/README.md

 #Pixel Art
-A one-page web simple application that lets users draw a pixel image on a customizable panel.
+A one-page web simple application that manage users to draw a pixel image on a customizable panel.